rickoneeleven/scripts/markdown notes/switchconfig.md

     3. Leaves London Core Eth Y with Outer Tag S-VLAN 602 (TPID 0x9100) + Inner Tag C-VLAN 10.
     4. Traverses JISC network.
     5. Arrives Liverpool Core ISP Port -> S-Tag 602 processed.
-    6. Leaves Liverpool Core ToR-facing Port (configured like London Eth X) -> S-Tag 602 stripped.
+    6. Leaves Liverpool Core ToR-facing Port -> S-Tag 602 stripped.
     7. Arrives Liverpool ToR Trunk Port as Frame (C-Tag 10).
-*   The same flow applies concurrently for frames tagged with C-VLAN 20, 30, etc.
+*   The same flow applies concurrently for frames tagged with other tunneled C-VLANs (20, 30, etc.).
 *   **Liverpool ToR -> London ToR:** Reverse of the above.

-This updated configuration should reflect your requirement to tunnel multiple production VLANs using this method and the corrected Mermaid syntax should render properly in compatible Markdown viewers (like GitHub).
+This configuration should reflect your requirement to tunnel multiple production VLANs using this method.
+Remember that disabling the corresponding SVIs on the Core switches acting as mappers is absolutely mandatory for successful L3 communication over the tunnel.